Pesto is one of my favorite foods.

 - Roast the potatoes for 15 minutes.

 - Take the baking sheet out of the oven, toss the potatoes so a different side of each piece is face down on the baking sheet.
-Roast for anther 15 minutes.
-Potatoes are done!
+Roast for anther 12-15 minutes, until the potatoes are golden brown.

 - While the potatoes roast, you can slice the tomato, grate the cheese, and make the pesto.